Jonah Hex: Five Warriors from Forever

-The Lord of Time assembled a team, known as the Five Warriors from Forever, when he believed that his time machine, the Eternity Brain, would end all existence.
+The Lord of Time assembled a team, known as the Five Warriors from Forever, when he believed that his time-machine, the Eternity Brain, would end all existence.
 This team included Jonah Hex alongside Black Pirate, Enemy Ace, Miss Liberty, and the Viking Prince; to make them powerful enough to become a threat, they were each energized with a special force.
 Their purpose was to fight the Justice League and Justice Society to strengthen their resolve through defeat, which they succeeded in doing.
 Eventually, the Five Warriors rebelled against their master and assaulted the Palace of Eternity.
 Hex got into a gun-fight with a T-Rex, but he and his teammates were defeated and eventually returned to their own times using the Cosmic Treadmill.

 He later encountered the Justice League separately, with several other Western heroes including Bat Lash, Cinnamon, and Scalphunter.
 The Lord of Time sent members of the League back to the 19th century as part of an absurd plot to rule the world.
 Jonah met an amnesiac Hal Jordan in the desert and nursed him back to health.
 The two teamed up with Elongated Man, Flash, and Zatanna to take down some robotic gunfighters while the League dealt with an anti-matter asteroid that threatened to destroy the Earth.
 In the present, Superman defeated the Time Lord and restored things to normal.

+Family

+Hex married a Chinese immigrant, Mei Ling, who made him promise to give up bounty hunting and violence.
+However, on at least one occasion Hex returned to bounty hunting to pay the mortgage on their farm after their corn crop caught fire.
+Together they had a son named Jason.
+Hex also hired a neighbor's son as a farmhand, and while teaching him to shoot Jason was stung by a scorpion.
+While treating him the farmhand was kidnapped by old rivals who mistook him for Hex's son.
+Hex went to rescue the farm boy, much to the ourtrage of Mei Ling who took Jason and left Hex.
+Afterwards, Hex returned to bounty hunting though he briefly encountered Mei Ling again.
+As an adult Jason tracked down his aging father, told him Mei Ling died, but Hex was uninterested in further reunion.
+He then bumped into a woman with a child, not realized it was Jason's wife and son, and Jason told his wife Hex was no one.
+Jason's son Woodson Hex later wrote a biography of Jonah Hex.